RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/CosmoALPs_8cpp.md

       result = rho0_a / m_a_in_eV / ssm0; // Ya0 = n0_a / ssm0 = rho0_a / (ma * ssm0)
     }

-    void minimum_fraction_ALP(double& result)
+    /// Compute the minimal fraction of dark matter in ALPs expected from thermal production via Primakoff processes void minimum_fraction_ALP(double& result)
     {
       using namespace Pipes::minimum_fraction_ALP;